Peek Inside a Full Passport and be inspired to Travel

 Do you know what a passport looks like under the UV Light from a counterfeit bill detector machine?
 I guess this is how immigration police checks for fake passports.

-- Belgium, Denmark, Netherlands, United States of America
+- Switzerland, Ireland, United States of America, Canada

 - Eritrea, Ethiopia, Iran, Nepal, Palestinian Territory, Sudan

 - Kosovo, South Sudan, Yemen

 - Bangladesh, Democratic Republic of Congo, Lebanon, Sri Lanka

 NOTE: I hold a Portuguese passport.
 In January 2018, Portuguese citizens had visa-free or visa on arrival – VOA – access to 159 countries and territories.
 Ranking the 3rd in the world tied with Luxembourg, Netherlands, Belgium, Austria, Norway, Japan and the United Kingdom.
 Germany ranks 1st with access to 161 countries visa-free or VOA.
 Portugal is a neutral political country in the majority of problematic world events.
 Due to that reason, apart from raking in 3rd place, this passport has no difficulty on getting all the other missing visas and at a cheaper price.
 Check out the ranking of your passport at passportindex.

 Booking Online Kit« Booking accommodation?
 Find the best hotel deals with Booking.com »